knuckleswtf/scribe-docs/laravel/50-hooks.md

 ## `normalizeEndpointUrlUsing()`
 Laravel provides some shortcuts for writing endpoint paths, especially when using resource routes or model binding.
 For instance,`Route::apiResource('users.projects')` generates routes to create, update, view, list and delete a `project` resources.
 However, the generated parameter names aren't always obvious to non-Laravel end users.
 In this example, we get URLS like `users/{user}/projects/{project}`, and it isn't obvious what the parameters mean.
 Is the`{project}` the project ID?
 HashId?
 Slug?

 Scribe tries to make things clear by normalizing endpoint URLs.
 By default, Scribe will rewrite this example to  `users/{user_id}/projects/{id}`.
-If your model uses something other than `id` for routing, Scribe will try to figure that out instead.
+If your model uses something other than `id` for routing, Scribe will try to figure that out instead, based on things such as the model's `routeKeyName` or the key specified in the URL.

-If all else fails, you can use the `normalizeEndpointUrlUsing()` hook to override Scribe's normalization.
-You specify a callback that will be called when the `ExtractedEndpointData` object is being instantiated.
+If you aren't happy with the results of this normalization, you can use the `normalizeEndpointUrlUsing()` hook to override it.
+Specify a callback that will be called when the `ExtractedEndpointData` object is being instantiated.
 The callback will be passed the default Laravel URL, the route object, the controller method and class (where available).

 ```php title=app\Providers\AppServiceProvider.php